cjerdonek/groome-python-expected/docs/releasing.md

 has already been merged to the release branch but additional finalizations are found needed.

-At a high level, the tasks in this section are--

 #### 3.1.1 Review issues

 TODO

 #### 3.1.2 Update HISTORY file

 TODO

 #### 3.1.3 Double-check the `sdist`